seanorourke7/RPSLS/README.md

 The header has the name of the game and in the centre are two buttons.
 'How to Play' and 'Play Game'.

-Both buttons react on hover to invite ineraction.
+Both buttons react on hover to invite interaction.

 The 'How to Play' page has a video embedded that explains the rules of the game.
 Underneath the video is a link "back to the game" which redirects the user to the game.
 The header links back to the homepage.